We’re an affiliate

 You can even apply a different color when your little one grows older and doesn’t want soft colors.
 Overall, periodic inspections will let you know the toy’s status and whether or not it needs some repairs.

-If your Power Wheels only goes in reverse, you probably have a switch wiring issue or a faulty switch.
+If your Power Wheels only go in reverse, you probably have a switch wiring issue or a faulty switch.
 The good news is that you can repair yourself and spare parts are readily available.

 Replacing a defective switch requires you to attach the correct wires to the switch, and you are good to go.